omriher/CapTipper/docs/index.rst

 The tool provides the security researcher with easy access to the files and the understanding of the network flow, and is useful when trying to research exploits, pre-conditions, versions, obfuscations, plugins and shellcodes.

-Feeding CapTipper with a drive-by traffic capture (e.g of an exploit kit) displays the user with the requests URI's that were sent and responses meta-data.
-The user can at this point browse to http://127.0.0.1/[URI] and receive the response back to the browser.
-In addition, an interactive shell is launched for deeper investigation using various commands such as: hosts, hexdump, info, ungzip, body, client, dump and more...

 CapTipper is released under the GPLv3_ license and is copyrighted by `Omri Herscovici`_.
 The source code is available on `GitHub`__.